 Don’t Pass Snow Plows on the Right.
 Makes sense, right?

-The snow has settled in almost everywhere in Oregon, from the beaches along the Oregon Coast to the top of Mt Hood, Oregon’s tallest peak and well east into the Wallowas.
+The snow is settling in almost everywhere in Oregon, through the Coast Range to the top of Mt Hood, Oregon’s tallest peak and well east into the Wallowas.

 Travelers should be aware that even a few inches of snow can obscure icy roads and soft shoulders where vehicles can become stuck.
 Winter storms can trigger unexpected rock slides, and falling limbs and trees; they can quickly change driving conditions on forest roads from passable to impassable in a matter of minutes.